redis/redis/src/modules/API.md

 Work in progress.

-## Accessing keys TTL and setting expires

-Work in progress.

 # Replicating commands

 If you want to use module commands exactly like normal Redis commands, in the